Graduate Certificate in Nonprofit Management

 Program Format & Curriculum

-Classes for the Graduate Certificate in Nonprofit Management are held in-person on Temple’s Main Campus.
+Classes for the Graduate Certificate in Nonprofit Management are held online, with virtual synchronous sessions held in the evenings to accommodate working professionals.
 Students can be enrolled full or part time and have two years to complete the program.

 The curriculum consists of four, three-credit courses for a total of 12 credits.
 The following courses are required.